TobiPrae/disaster_response_pipeline/README.md

 Hi, welcome to this project.
 I created this repository as a part of the data science nanodegree on udacity.

-**Description**
+**Description and Results**

 The goal of the project is to classify messages collected in the context of disasters.
 These messages should then be assigned to a category, where each message can have multiple labels.

 For this purpose, ETL and ML pipelines should be combined.
 I have tested different classifiers from scikit-learn based on an average weighted F1 score compared with each other.
 I chose the AdaBoostClassifier, which is an ensemble algorithm that uses decision trees as a base estimator.
+I used GridSearch to tune several hyperparameters (max_depth of DecisionTrees and n_estimators).
+In addition to the tokenized messages, I used several custom features like WordCounter or TextLength.
+The model was able to achieve a weighted average F1 score of approximately 0.9428.

+However, the strong class imbalance must be considered when looking at the results.
+This is not uncommon with text data, but there are several approaches to tackle this imbalance:
+- You could try to figure out which messages are very similar.
+So they are not exactly duplicates but have the same semantic meaning (e.g. "We need food please" vs. "Please give us food")
+- You could use advanced methods like undersampling (drop data points from the majority class) or oversampling (replicate data points from the minority class)
+- Another advanced technique is data augmentation.
+This technique is very prominent computer vision.
+Here, you transform samples (e.g. mirroring images or add noise).
+With text data you could achieve this with adding word synonyms.
+- Get more data if you can

+You could also try to generate even more features or do more hyperparameter tuning.
+However, I believe that this would only lead to marginal improvements and - especially with hyperparameter tuning - would be computationally intensive.

 **Instructions**
 1. To get started clone this repository with